moehriegitt/vastringify/README.md

  - `q` selects C quotation for strings and char format.
 There is a separate section below to explain this.

- - `qq` selects JSON quotation for strings and char format.
+ - `Q` selects JSON quotation for strings and char format.
 There is a separate section below to explain this.

  - `k` selects Bourne or Korn shell quotation.
 There is a